lhcb/starterkit-lessons/first-analysis-steps/lhcb-dev.md

 {% discussion "What if `git` asks for my password?" %}

-Make sure you succesfully completed the instructions under [initial setup](#initial-setup).
+Make sure you succesfully completed the instructions in the initial setup callout above.

 {% enddiscussion %}